jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/index.rst

 .. index:: !
 Indra manual

-Manual |release| for Indra (USAXS data reduction) version 1.97 for Igor 8.0  and higher (will work still on Igor 7.05)
+Manual |release| for Indra (USAXS data reduction) version 1.99 for Igor 8.0  and higher (will NOT work on Igor 7.05)

 .. toctree::
    :maxdepth: 4